Common Sense Media: Media and child health

-Common Sense Media participated in the FCC's Child Obesity Taskforce in April 2006 and hosted Beyond Primetime, a panel discussion and conference on issues related to children and media, featuring lead executives from the United States' top media.
+CSM participated in the FCC's Child Obesity Taskforce in April 2006 and hosted Beyond Primetime, a panel discussion and conference on issues related to children and media, featuring lead executives from the United States' top media.

 In June 2006, CSM and The Department of Clinical Bioethics at the National Institutes of Health released a white paper that outlines the ways that media exposure can impact children's health.
 The paper evaluated 173 media-related studies from the past 28 years and concluded that "In 80% of the studies, greater media exposure is associated with negative health outcomes for children and adolescents."

 In October 2006, the organization released a white paper compiled from existing research on body image perceptions in children and teens.
 The paper states more than half of boys as young as 6 to 8 think their ideal weight is thinner than their current size and that children with parents who are dissatisfied with their bodies are more likely to feel that way about their own.

-In April 2015, they launched the national advocacy effort, Common Sense Kids Action, to push for certain state and federal efforts to bolster education for children.
+In April 2015, they launched the national advocacy effort, Common Sense Kids Action, to advocate for certain state and federal efforts to bolster education for children.

-Common Sense Media released a PSA with Goodby, Silverstein & Partners in 2017 called Device Free Dinner which featured Will Ferrell as a distracted father at the dinner table, in order to raise awareness for responsible technology and media usage.
+CSM released a PSA with Goodby, Silverstein & Partners in 2017 called Device Free Dinner which featured Will Ferrell as a distracted father at the dinner table, in order to raise awareness for responsible technology and media usage.

-Common Sense is an endorser of the SUCCESS Act, introduced to the House in July 2021.
-Common Sense Media partnered with ad agency Goodby Silverstein & Partners in 2021 to encourage low-income families to claim money due to them through the newly-improved Child Tax Credit—as much as $3,600 per child in an eligible family for one year.
+CSM is an endorser of the SUCCESS Act, introduced to the House in July 2021.
+CSM partnered with ad agency Goodby Silverstein & Partners in 2021 to encourage low-income families to claim money due to them through the newly-improved Child Tax Credit—as much as $3,600 per child in an eligible family for one year.

-In 2023, Common Sense partnered with the Dove Self-Esteem Project to advance revisions of the Kids Online Safety Act, a federal bill that supports design standards and safeguards to protect children online.
+In 2023, CSM partnered with the Dove Self-Esteem Project to advance revisions of the Kids Online Safety Act, a federal bill that supports design standards and safeguards to protect children online.

 CSM is also an endorser of the Affordable Connectivity Program (ACP) as well as the Affordable Connectivity Program Extension Act, introduced to the United States Senate in January 2024.
 This legislation provides $7 billion for ACP, which provides affordable high-speed internet access to households across the country.

-In June 2024, Common Sense Media endorsed the SAFE For Kids Act, which is a New York law that bans "addictive" feeds for minors under the age of 18 without parental consent.
-CSM endorsed the act because they believe it will improve mental health for minors as well as "reel in big tech".
+In June 2024, CSM endorsed the SAFE For Kids Act, which is a New York law that bans "addictive" feeds for minors under the age of 18 without parental consent.
+CSM endorsed the act, stating that it would improve mental health for minors as well as "reel in big tech".